jacintak/jacintak.github.io/model/index.md

 2. Analysing my trait data
     - This is for the non-modelling part of my PhD on the adaptation and evolution of insect life cycles
     - This is where I prepare the input data for the mechanistic developmental model
-3. The mechanistic model for single site modelling of species phenology.
-Including the code for the model.
+3. The mechanistic model for single site modelling of species phenology
+    - Here I call in the trait and microclimate data to calculate development rate.
+This is the main repository for the model
+    - The output are generated as tables
 4. The mechanistic model for single site modelling, raster modelling and supercomputer modelling of species distribution

 ## Single or multi repos?